-Independent Director Age: 66 Director since: 2006 Committees: Audit, Executive, Finance (Chair)
+Independent Director Age: 66 Director since: 2006 Committees: Audit.
+Executive, Finance (Chair)

-Matthew M. McKenna Mr. McKenna has served as Executive in Residence of Georgetown University's McDonough School of Business since February 2017.
-He served as Senior Advisor to the U.S. Secretary of Agriculture from July 2013 to January 2017; President and Chief Executive Officer of Keep America Beautiful, Inc. (non-profit community improvement and educational organization) from January 2008 to June 2013; and Senior Vice President of Finance of PepsiCo, Inc. (global snack and beverage company) from August 2001 through December 2007.
-Mr. McKenna serves on the board of MTC Productions, Inc., a non-profit affiliate of the Manhattan Theater Club.
+Business since February 2017.
+He served as Senior Advisor to the U.S. Secretary of Agriculture from July 2013 to January 2017; President and Chief Executive Officer of Keep America Beautiful, Inc. (nonprofit community improvement and educational organization) from January 2008 to June 2013; and Senior Vice President of Finance of PepsiCo, Inc. (global snack and beverage company) from August 2001 through December 2007.
+Mr. McKenna serves on the board of MTC Productions, Inc., a nonprofit affiliate of the Manhattan Theater Club.
 He is also an adjunct professor at Fordham University School of Law in New York City.
 Mr. McKenna was a director of PepsiAmericas, Inc. from 2001 to 2010.